|Semester 1 Credit Value:||20|

 |Scheduled Learning And Teaching Activities||Small group teaching||11||1:00||11:00||N/A|

 |Guided Independent Study||Student-led group activity||1||10:00||10:00||N/A|

 Lectures introduce students to knowledge outcomes.
 Student-led study groups develop this knowledge and enable the practise of skills.
 Seminars further develop knowledge and enable the practise of skills, namely close textual analysis and interpersonal communications.

 The format of resits will be determined by the Board of Examiners

 |Essay||1||M||30||1200 word essay|

 |Essay||1||A||70||2800 word essay|

-Written assignments assess knowledge of primary and contextual materials studied on the module; critical and analytical skills; close reading skills; writing skills; ability to compare and contrast.
-The written assignments assess knowledge of the whole module.
+Written assignments assess knowledge of primary and contextual materials studied on the module, critical and analytical skills, close reading skills, writing skills, the ability to compare and contrast, and knowledge of the whole module.

 Disclaimer: The University will use all reasonable endeavours to deliver modules in accordance with the descriptions set out in this catalogue.
 Every effort has been made to ensure the accuracy of the information, however, the University reserves the right to introduce changes to the information given including the addition, withdrawal or restructuring of modules if it considers such action to be necessary.